lagom/lagom.github.io/src/blog/lagom-1-4-0-RC1.md

 ### Migrating from other versions

- * If you are migrating into Lagom 1.4.0-RC1 from 1.4.0-M3 you should have a look at the release announcements for Lagom versions [1.3.9](/blog/lagom-1-3-9.html) and [1.3.10](/blog/lagom-1-3-10.html).
+ * If you are migrating to Lagom 1.4.0-RC1 from 1.4.0-M3, look out for new deprecation warnings.
 The migration guide to 1.4 ([Java](/documentation/1.4.x/java/Migration14.html)/[Scala](/documentation/1.4.x/scala/Migration14.html)) has also been improved, don't forget to review it.
  * If you are migrating into Lagom 1.4.0-RC1 from a version in the Lagom 1.3.x series you should have a look at changes introduced in latest versions of the Lagom 1.3.x series and especially you should read the migration guide to 1.4 ([Java](/documentation/1.4.x/java/Migration14.html)/[Scala](/documentation/1.4.x/scala/Migration14.html)).
 We also recommend updating to the latest stable 1.3.x release (currently 1.3.10 as of this writing) before attempting to update to 1.4.

 ### Changelog